 Implementation: Historically, the Authority has used debt capacity sparingly due to the benefits of Federal and State grant funding.
-Reductions in these sources of capital support over the years in combination with an aggressive long-range Capital Improvement Program (CIP), has resulted in more frequent use of debt sales as a revenue source for the Authority capital needs.
-At the end of 2011, the outstanding debt for the Authority totaled \$142.1 million in general obligation (GO) bonds, requiring principal and interest payments of nearly \$18.9 million in 2012.
-Principal and interest payments are expected to continue to increase in future years due to the on-going needs of the Capital Improvement Plan.
+Reductions in these sources of capital support over the years in combination with an aggressive long-range Capital Improvement Program (CIP), has resulted in more frequent use of debt sales as a revenue source for the Authority's capital needs.
+At the end of 2013, the outstanding debt for the Authority totaled \$138.05 million in general obligation (GO) and revenue (RB) bonds, requiring principal and interest payments of \$20.8 million in 2014.
+Principal and interest payments are expected to continue to increase in future years due to the on-going needs of the Capital Improvement Plan and additional anticipated debt service requirements.